knative/docs/docs/developer/serving/services/certificate-class.md

 # Configuring Services custom certificate class

 When autoTLS is enabled and Knative Services are created, a Certificate Class (`certificate.class`) is automatically chosen based on the value in the `config-network` ConfigMap located inside the `knative-serving` namespace.
 This ConfigMap is part of Knative Serving installation.
 If the certificate class is not specified, this defaults to `cert-manager.certificate.networking.knative.dev`.
-Once configured the `certificate.class` is used for all Knative Services unless it is overriden with an `certificate.class` annotation.
+Once configured the `certificate.class` is used for all Knative Services unless it is overridden with an `certificate.class` annotation.

 ## Using the certificate class annotation